Advocacy Resources

 Download MLA's Authorship Statement (PDF)

-MLA Authorship Statement
+Endorse the MLA and CHLA/ABSC Authorship Statement